RostilKant/Pokemon-Web-API/README.md

 Except this some things were practiced too: EF Core & ASP.NET Core Identity for storing and managing users; Serilog;
 Authentication using JWT; Swagger for documenting API; Deploying on Azure - currently doesn't work, trial is ended ;(

-  Previously server was working without standalone, I mean without frontend and was succesfully tested by Postman.
+  Previously server was working standalone, I mean without frontend and was succesfully tested by Postman.
 Later, i decided to study Angular, after few courses and reading Angular docs, I started developing frontend for my Pokemon Web API.